sdtemple/isweep/README.md

 <img src="isweep-icon.png" align="center" width="600px"/>

+There will be a readthedocs set up in January or February.

 There is a major methodological update for multiple-testing corrections.

 Please read `misc/multiple-testing.md`.
 You should read our citation below for more details.